 The CLA remains the design-led member of Mercedes’ growing family of compact cars.
 Stylists took its front end in a more aggressive direction by giving the headlights and the grille a more angular design.
 The rippled hood — a styling cue that helped the original CLA stand out — returns on the second-generation model.
-When viewed from the side, the CLA boasts a fastback-like roof line reminiscent of the third-generation CLS and frameless doors.
+When viewed from the side, the CLA boasts a fastback-like roofline reminiscent of the third-generation CLS and frameless doors.
 The rear lights are also CLS-like.
 To us, the 2020 CLA looks more mature than its predecessor.

 The new CLA stretches a little bit longer and wider than its predecessor, and it rides on a slightly longer wheelbase.
 Mercedes needed to increase the model’s footprint to avoid creating internal competition for its new all-star, the A-Class Sedan.

 Inside, upmarket variants of the CLA benefit from the Mercedes-Benz User eXperience (MBUX) infotainment system displayed on a high-resolution, 10.25-inch touchscreen.
 This artificial intelligence-powered software adapts itself to individual users by learning their habits, whether it’s a phone call made at the same time on the same day every week or a route driven regularly.
-Natural voice recognition technology lets the passengers navigate the software’s various functions.
+Natural voice-recognition technology lets the passengers navigate the software’s various functions.
 They’re also able to use the touchscreen or a touchpad located on the center console.

 This artificial intelligence-powered software adapts itself to individual users by learning their habits.

-Updated on January 8, 2019: Added full information about the 2020 Mercedes-Benz CLA.
+Updated on July 4, 2019: Added information about the CLA 45.